fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 {{< plotly json="fig_spread_abs.json" height="400px" caption="Figure 6: Absolute hourly price spreads in CORE region excluding Poland, binned in categories." >}}

 Here we can see that in 25.56% of the hours there was full price convergence, so price spread of 0.
-For a large area such as the CORE one, in crisis times, thats quite impressive!
+For a large area such as the CORE one, in crisis times, that's quite impressive!
 In almost half of the time, 46.8%, the price spread was less then 100 EUR/MWh.
-Although that doesnt sound that much, it is quite context dependent.
-100 EUR/MWh spread between 10 and 110 is much more impactfull then say between 700 and 800 EUR/MWh.
+Although that doesn't sound that much, it is quite context dependent.
+100 EUR/MWh spread between 10 and 110 is much more impactful then say between 700 and 800 EUR/MWh.

 To better look at this indicator in this context, we can calculate a new indicator C%.
 This is then defined as the hourly price spread as expressed as a percentage of the mean price in that hour.
 Or more formally: